ChickenSLAYER94/wordpress-aws-dockerswarm/README.md

 ...
 ```

 Secrets in Docker Compose are used to securely store passwords.
-Two files should be created in the manager node with the names `db_password.txt` and `db_root_password.txt` that hold the passwords.
+Two files should be created in the manager node with the names `db_password.txt` and `db_root_password.txt` that hold the passwords. <br>
 Creating an encrypted network in the manager node:
 Use the command:
 ```bash
 sudo docker network create --opt encrypted -d overlay my-wordpress-network
 ```
-Using an externally created encrypted network "my-wordpress-network":
+Using an externally created encrypted network "my-wordpress-network".<br>
-In the docker-compose file, add the following:
 Code portion in yml file:
 ```
 ...